... of 6 generations

 Hugo Tychon and his wife Katharina, the fourth generation of Tychons, took over running the inn at the beginning of the 1950s.
 The trauma of the war was still fresh in people’s minds, but in an attempt to get back to normality, people started visiting the inn again.
 Business in the area took off, boosted by dealing in smuggled goods.

 In 1974, Leo Tychon and his wife Renate took over the family business.
 When their children decided to join them in the running of the inn, Leo Tychon started a program of extension and renovation.
 In 1992, new hotel buildings with 17 guest rooms were constructed, and in 1997 the restaurant and the dance hall in the main building were completely renovated.
-Due to steadily increasing demand, another building with 10 hotel rooms was completed, and in 2006 the heated indoor swimming pool became operational.
+Due to steadily increasing demand, another building with 10 hotel rooms was completed.